matrix-org/synapse/docs/tcp_replication.rst

 Reliability
 ~~~~~~~~~~~

-In general the replication stream should be consisdered an unreliable transport
+In general the replication stream should be considered an unreliable transport
 since e.g. commands are not resent if the connection disappears.

 The exception to that are the replication streams, i.e. RDATA commands, since